-Net investment income increased \$2.0 million, or 1.1%, and \$19.2 million, or 11.3%, in 2012 and 2011, respectively.
-The effect of changes in the Canadian dollar exchange rates resulted in an decrease in net investment income of approximately \$2.9 million and an increase of \$6.3 million in 2012 and 2011, respectively.
+Net investment income increased \$14.5 million, or 7.6%, and \$2.0 million, or 1.1%, in 2013 and 2012, respectively.
+The effect of changes in the Canadian dollar exchange rates resulted in a decrease in net investment income of approximately \$6.4 million and \$2.9 million in 2013 and 2012, respectively.
 Investment income and investment related gains and losses are allocated to the segments based upon average assets and related capital levels deemed appropriate to support segment operations.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.
-The increases in investment income, excluding the impact of foreign exchange, were mainly the result of increases in the allocated asset base of 0.6% and 7.3% in 2012 and 2011, respectively, due to growth in the underlying business volume offset by decreases in investment yields.
+The increases in investment income, excluding the impact of foreign exchange, were mainly the result of increases in the average invested asset base due to growth in the underlying business volume, offset by decreases in investment yields.

-Other revenues increased by \$1.1 million and \$4.3 million in 2012 and 2011, respectively.
-The increase in 2012 was primarily due to fees earned from the modification of existing treaties and a fee earned from the recapture of a previously assumed block of individual life business.
-The increase in 2011 was primarily due to a \$4.9 million fee earned from the recapture of a previously assumed block of individual life business.
+Other revenues decreased by \$5.7 million and increased by \$1.1 million in 2013 and 2012, respectively.
+Other revenues in 2012 were primarily related to fees earned from the modification of an existing treaty and a fee earned from the recapture of a previously assumed block of individual life business.
+Other revenues in 2011 were primarily related to a \$4.9 million fee earned from the recapture of a previously assumed block of individual life business.

-Loss ratios for this segment were 77.2%, 80.6% and 82.3% in 2012, 2011 and 2010, respectively.
+Loss ratios for this segment were 78.8%, 77.2% and 80.6% in 2013, 2012 and 2011, respectively.
+The increase in the loss ratio for 2013 compared to 2012 is due to better traditional individual life mortality experience in 2012.
+Loss ratios for the traditional individual life mortality business were 93.7%, 91.8% and 93.4% in 2013, 2012 and 2011, respectively.
 The decrease in the 2012 loss ratio was primarily due to the aforementioned \$16.2 million decrease in reserves for a block of group creditor business.
-Excluding creditor business, loss ratios for this segment were 90.9%, 92.1% and 94.4% in 2012, 2011 and 2010, respectively.
+Excluding creditor business, loss ratios for this segment were 92.3%, 90.9% and 92.1% in 2013, 2012 and 2011, respectively.
 Historically, the loss ratio increased primarily as the result of several large permanent level premium in force blocks assumed in 1997 and 1998.
 These blocks are mature blocks of long-term permanent level premium business in which mortality as a percentage of net premiums is expected to be higher than historical ratios.
 The nature of permanent level premium policies requires the Company to set up actuarial liabilities and invest the amounts received in excess of early-year claims costs to fund claims in later years when premiums, by design, continue to be level as compared to expected increasing mortality or claim costs.
-Excluding creditor business, claims and other policy benefits, as a percentage of net premiums and investment income were 71.8%, 72.0% and 74.6% in 2012, 2011 and 2010, respectively.
-The decrease in the loss ratio for 2011 compared to 2010 is due to improved traditional individual life mortality experience.
+Excluding creditor business, claims and other policy benefits, as a percentage of net premiums and investment income were 72.6%, 71.8% and 72.0% in 2013, 2012 and 2011, respectively.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 22.5%, 21.6% and 21.6% in 2012, 2011 and 2010, respectively.
-Policy acquisition costs and other insurance expenses as a percentage of net premiums for traditional individual life business were 12.7%, 12.6% and 13.8% in 2012, 2011 and 2010, respectively.
-Overall, while these ratios are expected to remain in a predictable range, they may fluctuate from period due to varying allowance levels and product mix.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums totaled 23.0%, 22.5% and 21.6% in 2013, 2012 and 2011, respectively.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums for traditional individual life business were 12.7%, 12.7% and 12.6% in 2013, 2012 and 2011, respectively.
+Overall, while these ratios are expected to remain in a predictable range, they may fluctuate from period to period due to varying allowance levels and product mix.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies, may vary.